-Historically Faithful WW1 Trenches & Battlefields
+Historically Faithful WW1 Trenches & Battlefields for use with Minifigures

 The Great War was the first global conflict of the industrial age and launched on a wave of patriotic fervor and optimism.
 As we commemorate this Great War, Minifig Battlefields is producing faithful reproductions of the Trenches and Battlefields for you to tell your story using British, French and German minifigure soldiers.
 Compatible with other well know brick brands, our military kits will enable you to learn, animate and tell your story.

 The Trenches and Battlefields on the Western Front are synonymous with the Great War.
 Most battles on the Western Front during the WW1, such as Ypres, Verdun, Somme, and Passchendaele involved trench warfare.
 In the trenches a typical battalion would only be called upon to engage in fighting a handful of times a year, making an attack, defending against an attack or participating in a raid.
 The intensity of World War I trench warfare meant about 10% of the fighting soldiers were killed.
 Recreate your trench scene for the minifig soldier with our specially designed Trenches with duckboards and firesteps and across the Battlefield using stiknklik®’ pieces.